BeeGroup-cimne/CR_BCN_sources_implementation/sources/Neighbourhoods/README.md

 # Neighbourhoods

-The neighbourhoods file contains the geometry information of barcelona city.
+The neighbourhoods file contains the neighbourhoods geometry information of barcelona city.

 ## Gathering tool